jpshankar/voronout/README.md

 * `edges` is the edges bounding the region
     * Each `edge` indicates the two vertices composing it and, via `neighborSiteIdentifier`, the region immediately opposite to it

-# How do we generate and use that information?
+# How do we generate a diagram?

 We first determine our list of points, taking (0, 0) as the top left corner of the plane: